MariaHoulihan/quiz-mp2/README.md

 ## Bugs:

 Initially when I ran the html code there were errors and warnings.
-There was an error
+There was an error with regard to an id I had used on each of my input elements for the anwser options.
+I called all of the options (30 in total, 3 per question) qchoice.
+I was using this id to style the input elements.
+This showed up as an error.
+When I change all the qchoice to qchoice(1-10)a, b and c the error was solved.

+I also got a recommendation to have a header in the section that holds the quiz questions.
+I added a h3 element and my accessibility score improved.

+I had also forgotten to put and alt and a source on the image element in my html file for the images that appear after the submission button is clicked.

 ## Validator Testing: